wardi/wardi.github.io/_pages/flood-fill-mazes.md

 <img src="/images/maze1.png" alt="maze generated with maze1 algorithm">

 So that's something.
 It is a maze, but I wasn't expecting the maze to allow moving diagonally.
-Also the it's very sparse (mostly walls) and easy to solve.
+Also it's very sparse (mostly walls) and easy to solve.

 The first problem is easy to fix. `flood_fill` has a `connectivity` parameter that sets the disance each cell can be from the next while allowing the fill to continue.